Colorado's Supreme Court disqualified Trump from the state ballot. What happens now?

 "We're not gonna take this lying down, and if need be we're going to withdraw from the primary and go to a strict caucus process that would allow our voters to choose Donald Trump if they want," state Rep. Dave Williams, the staunchly conservative chair of the Colorado Republican Party, told CNN on Tuesday.

 That may be easier said than done, however, since the RNC has already approved the state party's nomination plan, ABC News reports.
-Williams told the outlet that Colorado Republicans would "seek a waiver and probably get it."
+Williams told Colorado Public Radio that Republicans would seek a waiver, but the Democratic secretary of state responded that they can't legally switch to a caucus for their presidential selection.

 Even some of Trump's GOP challengers are siding with him in this case.